 The same applies to music, which is now made by a machine: the versifier.
 So I worked on excerpts from major themes of music that are part of the collective unconscious, like for example a Chopin Nocturne.
 I deconstructed them, then reconstructed them kaleidoscopically to make it a totally different sound material but still recognizable to our subconscious .

-1984 is a new Collectif 8 creation in collaboration with Théâtre Anthéa where the play performs from March 4 through 20.
+1984 is a new Collectif 8 creation in collaboration with Théâtre Anthéa where the play performs through 17th October 2021.
 For ticket reservations and further information, please visit the Anthéa website.

 Adaptation and artistic direction: Gaële Boghossian